 Monday's announcement is "another example of a culture of producing information for investors in dribs and drabs," said Stephen Davis, senior fellow at Yale University's Millstein Center for Corporate Governance and Performance, who said Apple should have been more forthcoming sooner.

 Jobs, of course, is not a typical CEO.
 As much a pop icon as an executive, he is considered central to his company's innovative success.
 His every utterance is followed by legions of bloggers, business writers and technology analysts.
-It may have been a blog-post rumor that he was dying, which ricocheted around the Web last week, that finally
+It may have been a blog-post rumor that he was dying, which ricocheted around the Web last week, that finally prompted Jobs to respond.

 "He is to that company what Mickey Mouse is to Disney, except Mickey Mouse is not going to get sick," said corporate governance expert Nell Minnow.